-Response: We appreciate the Referee pointing to this apparent discrepancy and appreciate the Referee drawing our attention to it.
-As we report in the legend for Figure 2, speed following MSN events was reduced relative to baseline by 2 seconds post, the reason for this is clear in the time-course of an average movement bout (included in revised manuscript of ~5 sec) shows that speed generally tapers off approximately 2s after peak velocity, and coincides with the period where the CHI population activity peaks.
+Response: As we report in the legend for Figure 2, speed following MSN events was reduced relative to baseline by 2 seconds post. the reason for this is clear in the time-course of an average movement bout (included in revised manuscript of ~5 sec) shows that speed generally tapers off approximately 2s after peak velocity, and coincides with the period where the CHI population activity peaks.
 Speed declined more rapidly following CHI events (significantly reduced during 1-1.5 s post event), and to a greater extent than that following MSN events; an analysis which captures this population becoming active after MSNs and PVs, and just before the end of a movement bout will be included in a revised manuscript.
 Taken in the context of the remaining optogenetic and imaging data, we feel it appropriate to draw attention to the theme across across all levels of analysis: a major role for CHIs in terminating movement sequence within a specific time period.
 We will clarify this relationship in a revised manuscript with additional figures and more statistical characterization.

+We appolagize for the confusion and misleading statement.

 6. Lines 92-95.
 The claims here should be clarified: - ‘PVs … encode the duration of a movement sequence.
 Can the authors morph several movement sequences and normalize them to average them and show that during movement sequences PV neurons’ activity is always elevated?

-Response: We think this is a fantastic idea, and is actually already captured by the analyses included in the most recent version of the manuscript.
-Figure 4 speaks to this directly, and shows that PV activity is significantly, positively correlated with both instantaneous population MSN activity, and instantaneous velocity.
-We will provide a more clear discussion of how these analyses support these claims in a revised manuscript.
+Response: We think this is agreat idea, and we will add this in our revision.
+In deed, this is already captured by the analysesFigure 4 shows that PV activity is significantly, positively correlated with both instantaneous population MSN activity, and instantaneous velocity.
 Further the 16 second window plot referred to in response to comment 4 further demonstrates this feature.

 7. ‘MSN population activity more directly reflects the components of the movement bout’.
 Please clarify which components are being considered in this case.

-Response: We agree with the Referee that the wording here is ambiguous and will clarify it.
-We are referring specifically to the tendency of MSN population to rise and fall with changes in the vigor of motor output, as shown in Figures 1E, Figure 2 A&B, Figure 4Ai, Aii, Bi, Bii, Ci, Cii, Di, and Dii.
-We will explicitly state this in a revised manuscript.
+Response: We will clarify the ambiguity in a revised manuscript.
+We are referring to the tendency of MSN population to rise and fall with changes in the vigor of motor output, as shown in Figures 1E, Figure 2 A&B, Figure 4Ai, Aii, Bi, Bii, Ci, Cii, Di, and Dii.

 8. The authors haven’t shown convincing evidence for CHIs signaling the end of a movement bout, actually Fig. S9 suggests they do not.